igneus/gly/README.md

 For music syntax see [official gabc documentation][gabc] - gly doesn't change anything in this respect.

+Music chunks may be enclosed in parentheses as in gabc.
+(Of course you don't like the parentheses and are happy that gly let's you leave them out.
+But in some special cases they come handy.)

+#### 3.4 Matching lyrics to music

+When processing the gly source and producing gabc, music chunks are matched to lyric syllables.

+There are, however, a few special cases, to make it work conveniently:

+These special cases of music chunks don't get lyric syllable:

+* clef has no lyrics
+* music chunk containing only a division - i.e. music chunk containing only one of `,` , `;` , `:` , `::`

+Exception to this rule are 'nonlyrical lyrics chunks'.
+One of them is `*`.
+Normally it is treated as any other syllable, but if it meets a division, it is set as it's lyrics, while a normal syllable wouldn't be.

+If you need to set some other syllable under a division, put an exclamation mark at it's beginning, e.g. `!<i>Ps.</i>`

+In the other direction it is sometimes necessary to set a syllable not matching any music at all.
+In such cases empty music chunk `()` is what you need.

 ### 4. Document header

 Each gly document may optinally contain a document header.